Frequently asked questions

 -

-Yes!
-I deeply enjoy working with patients in longitudinal therapy.
-I have extensive training in psychodynamic psychotherapy and also utilize principles from Mindfulness-Based Stress Reduction and Family Systems Theory in my practice.
-If I feel that a type of therapy that I do not offer would be a better fit for you, I am happy to recommend a referral.
+Yes — I deeply enjoy working with patients in longitudinal therapy and have extensive training in psychodynamic psychotherapy.
+I also utilize principles from Mindfulness-Based Stress Reduction in my practice.

 -

 I am out-of-network for all insurance companies and require payment at time of service.
-This allows me to provide personalized, high-quality mental health care without any third-party involvement.
+This allows me to provide direct, personalized, high-quality mental health care without third-party involvement.
 If you have out-of-network insurance benefits, I can provide you with a “superbill” to seek reimbursement through your insurance.
-Note that any labs and prescription medication I order for you will be processed as usual through your insurance.
+Note that any labs and prescription medication I order for you can be processed as usual through your insurance.

 -